Thespaceblade/Music-Suggester/README.md

-# Music Suggester
+#Music Suggester

-📌 Project Overview
+Project Overview

 Music Suggester is a sentiment-based music recommendation system that suggests songs based on a user’s mood.
 It analyzes text input, detects the emotional tone, and fetches relevant songs from a dataset or Spotify’s API.

-🚀 Features
+Features

 Sentiment Analysis: Detects emotions from user input (Happy, Sad, Relaxed, Motivated).
 Song Recommendation: Matches moods with appropriate songs.